 Through his work with Kaleidoscope, Benjamin has received outstanding reviews from the LA Times, Huffington Post, and was recently honored by Musical America as one of the most innovative people in classical music.
 He has also developed community partnerships for many free performances at schools, hospitals, homeless shelters, and other underserved parts of Los Angeles.

-Benjamin is currently pursuing graduate studies at USC in their new Arts Leadership program.
-He completed his Bachelor’s degree at UCLA and also holds graduate degrees in clarinet from Rice University, Indiana University, and the Zürcher Hochschule der Künste.
+Benjamin holds degrees from UCLA, USC, Rice University, Indiana University, and the Zürcher Hochschule der Künste.
 Benjamin is also a certified teacher of the Alexander Technique and a graduate of the Alexander Training Institute of Los Angeles.